gomorpheus/morpheus-apidoc/source/includes/_usage.md

 # Usage

-Provides endpoints for viewing a list of usage for all your  Containers and [Servers](#servers).
-Morpheus keeps track of resource usage as the periods of time it was on or off.
+Provides endpoints for viewing a list of usage for all your Containers and [Servers](#hosts).
+Morpheus keeps track of resource usage as the time periods  that a resource was in use.
 A new usage record is created every time a resource is started or stopped.
-Each usage record includes the applied pricing and accumualated charges during the interval.
+Each usage record includes the applied pricing and accumulated charges during the interval.
 Price is based on the assigned [service plan](#service-plans).

 This endpoint outputs usage data in the same format as the [Billing](#billing) api.